giovanafaria/giovanafaria/README.md

 - 📫 How to reach me: giovanafaria@hotmail.com.br

-- ⚡ Fun fact: I am working on an API for my final graduation project that will receive dates and polygons and return the amount of water that area has lost or earn in the years.
+- ⚡ Fun fact: I am working on an evacuation simulation in favelas during landslides/floodings events for my final project in my bachelor.

 <!-- About section: END -->